openvinotoolkit/openvino/docs/optimization_guide/dldt_deployment_optimization_tput.md

 A trade-off between overall throughput and serial performance of individual requests can be achieved with the right performance configuration of OpenVINO.

 ##  Basic and Advanced Ways of Leveraging Throughput
-There are several ways of leveraging the throughput with the individual device:
+There are two ways of leveraging throughput with individual devices:
 * **Basic (high-level)** flow with [OpenVINO performance hints](../OV_Runtime_UG/performance_hints.md) which is inherently **portable and future-proof**.
 * **Advanced (low-level)** approach of explicit  **batching** and **streams**.
 For more details, see the [runtime inference optimizations](dldt_deployment_optimization_tput_advanced.md).

-In both cases application should be designed to execute multiple inference requests in parallel.
-Additionally, the *automatic* multi-device execution might be used.
-Read more details on these topics in the following section.
+In both cases, the application should be designed to execute multiple inference requests in parallel, as described in the following section.

 @anchor throughput_app_design
 ## Throughput-Oriented Application Design